cghss-data-lab/uga-pipp/README.md

 pip3 install -r requirements.txt
 ```

-3. Set environmental variables in file .env and unzip virion
+3. Set environmental variables in file .env.
+Some folders may need to be unzipped, and you may need to install and set up a Neo4j database (https://neo4j.com/docs/operations-manual/current/installation/) and GeoNames account (http://www.geonames.org/).

 ```
 NEO4J_URI=<neo4j_uri>